Should You Build Your Own Watch? A Realistic Breakdown

 It is also worth it if you are comfortable with mistakes.
 The first build may not be perfect.
 That is fine.
 If the goal is education, the imperfect parts are part of the experience.

-The DIY path makes the most sense when the process matters as much as the result.
+The DIY path makes the most sense when:

 When It Makes More Sense to Go Custom